 Examples of learning activities found in the nursing curriculum and related to industry standards:

-• Detect changes in skin color, condition, or temperatures (i.e. pale, ashen, grey, or bluish).
+• Detect changes in skin color, condition, or temperatures (i.e. pale, ashen, gray, or bluish).

 • Detect a fire in the patient care environment.